Brennall/HFH-SRD/Chapter07.md

 Underbosses may themselves have underbosses beneath them.
 In this way very large criminal guilds spread across multiple bases of operation can be formed.
 For purposes of assigning hijinks, each underboss can be assumed to have direct control over 20% of the followers one rank below him on the chain.

 EXAMPLE: Joanna manages a syndicate with 80 followers in her hometown.
 Her underboss, Anzio, manages a syndicate with 20 followers in a nearby city.
 Anzio himself has an underboss with 10 followers in a small villiage.
-Anzio directly manages his own 20 followers plus 20% of his underboss’s 10, for a total of 22 followers.
-Joanna directly manages her own 80 followers plus 20% of Anzio’s 22, for a total of 84 followers.
-If Joanna assigns hijinks to greater than 20% of Anzio’s followers, this will cause Anzio to roll on the Henchman Loyalty table.
+Anzio directly manages his own 20 followers plus 20% of his underboss's 10, for a total of 22 followers.
+Joanna directly manages her own 80 followers plus 20% of Anzio's 22, for a total of 84 followers.
+If Joanna assigns hijinks to greater than 20% of Anzio's followers, this will cause Anzio to roll on the Henchman Loyalty table.

 ### Monthly Hijink Income